 JSON Web Tokens (JWTs) are the standard protocol for stateless session management.
 However, because they are Base64URL-encoded, developers often use public decoder sites to view the claims inside them.

 This is highly insecure.
-A JWT contains user roles, scopes, emails, and sometimes even secrets.
-If a third-party site logs these tokens, they could potentially hijack active sessions.
+A JWT contains user roles, scopes, emails, and sometimes even API keys or credentials.
+If a third-party site logs these tokens, they could potentially hijack active sessions or parse secure parameters.

-You can easily decode a JWT payload locally in your browser console using vanilla JavaScript:
+You can easily decode a JWT payload locally in your browser console using vanilla JavaScript without transmitting a single byte to a remote server.
+Here is a secure snippet you can use in your browser's dev console:

 function decodeJWTPayload(token) {